GUIDE Bathing Manners and Tips: Onsen Bathing Guide Heat up naturally in bubbling indoor and outdoor hot spring baths

 Enjoy medicinal effects

-Japanese hot springs are known for their medicinal effects and have long been used to invigorate tired bodies and spirits.
+Many Japanese hot springs are known for their medicinal effects and have long been used to invigorate tired bodies and spirits.
 But you should know that not all Japanese baths are the same.
 Depending on the source, the minerals in the hot spring can change.
-This water type soothes muscle pain, joint stiffness, colds, hemorrhoids, cuts, burns and overall fatigue.
+This water type soothes muscle pain, joint stiffness, colds, hemorrhoids, cuts, burns, overall fatigue, and other ailments.

 You may have also heard of sento or public bathhouses.
 These are different from onsen because they use standard water rather than natural hot spring water.